 Last Updated on

-Pregnancies are complicated, this is true even for the healthiest people.
+Pregnancies are complicated.
+This is true even for the healthiest people.
 When you’re pregnant, you can go through immense pain, cramping or exhaustion.
-None of these are ideal situations, especially if you’re pregnant but also have a baby already.
+None of these are ideal situations, especially if you’re pregnant but also have a toddler to take care of.
 It is common for parents to carry children who are 1-2 years old.
-However, this can have risks if you are pregnant; which is why it is important to understand what these risks are and what you should do while you carry your child when you’re pregnant.
+However, this can have risks if you are pregnant, which is why it is important to understand what these risks are and what you should do while you carry your child when you’re pregnant.

-There can be risks to picking up a toddler while pregnant, it is important to know them and the reasons why doctors say you should consider safety parameters when carrying your child when pregnant.
-Not adhering to the safety parameters could cause major risks to both your children.
+There can be risks to picking up a toddler by bending forward to lift him up while pregnant, it is important to know them and the reasons why doctors say you should consider safety parameters when carrying your child when pregnant.
+Not adhering to the safety parameters could cause major risks to both your children and yourself.

-The strain and fatigue could also impair your ability to hold onto your baby firmly causing them to fall and leading them to numerous injuries.
+The strain and fatigue could also impair your ability to hold onto your baby firmly, causing them to fall and leading to numerous injuries.

 Here are a few safety tips to help you carry your child safely:

-- Make sure that you carry your child for a short time and limit the number of times you carry them in a day
+- Make sure that you carry your child for a short time and limit the number of times you carry him in a day.

 - While picking up your child, make sure you bend your knees and don’t strain your back or abdomen